 How can the cash bail system be reformed?

 Reforms have been proposed to curb the use of cash bail or eliminate it altogether.
+In February 2021, Illinois became the first state to end the practice across the board.
 Initiatives in cities like Philadelphia have ended the use of cash bail for low-level offenders.
 The move allowed authorities to release over 1,700 people who were awaiting trial; an assessment found no negative impact on recidivism or courtroom appearance rates.
 In fact, the city’s First Judicial District reported record-high appearance rates.

 New York City instituted an alternative-to-bail project in 2016, called the Supervised Release Program.
 It gives judges the discretion to release defendants unable to afford bail, under the condition that they periodically meet with social workers and complete regular phone check-ins.
 By March 2019, the program had delivered an 88 percent court appearance outcome, comparable to results of a defendant being released on their own recognizance or bail.

-In New York, a new law eliminating bail for those charged with certain misdemeanors, most nonviolent felonies, and two felonies classified as violent will take effect in January 2020.
+In New York, a law eliminating bail for those charged with certain misdemeanors, most nonviolent felonies, and two felonies classified as violent took effect in 2020.
 Under this law, judges must either release defendants on their own recognizance or provide a non-monetary avenue to seek to ensure their court appearance.
 Judicial discretion in setting bail is maintained for those charged with almost all violent felonies and certain nonviolent felonies such as sex offenses and witness tampering.